cirosantilli/markdown-style-guide/README.md

 Like fenced code blocks, tables in Markdown are provided by Markdown Extra which , so far, seems to be pretty widely implemented.

-  * Pipe characters must be preceeded and followed by spaces for readability.
+  * Pipe characters must be preceded and followed by spaces for readability.
   * Table column width should be determined by the longest cell in the column.
   * Always format tables so they are readable in pre-processing.
-  * Never use preceeding or trailing pipes when writing tables.
+  * Never use preceding or trailing pipes when writing tables.

     ```
     # Bad!
 This is completely unreadable, although it is technically valid.